Alexander KadyrovAlex Kadyrov

 Several aspects of Dubai rent are negotiable, but newcomers rarely negotiate because they don't know they can:

-Number of Cheques
+Number of cheques

 If the apartment is currently vacant, you can often negotiate a later start date or a few weeks of free rent.
 Landlords with empty units are paying maintenance fees and service charges on an apartment generating no income.
 A quick move-in is valuable to them.

-Contract Length
+Contract length

 Standard leases are 12 months, but some landlords will offer a discount for a 2-year commitment.
 If you're certain about staying, this can save money.

-Included Maintenance
+Included maintenance

 Some landlords will include minor maintenance (AC servicing, plumbing fixes) in the lease.
 This is worth asking about, especially for older buildings where these costs tend to be higher.